-To earn a MSE-DS Online degree, you’ll complete ten (10) course units – four core course units, four technical elective units and two open elective units.
+MSE-DS Degree Requirements for students enrolled Spring 2025 and forward : To earn an MSE-DS Online degree, you’ll complete ten (10) course units – three (3) foundational courses units, four (4) core course, two (2) technical elective units and one (1) open elective unit.
 All courses are fully online, and there are no required real-time sessions.

 In the new era of big data, we are increasingly faced with the challenges of processing vast volumes of data.
 Given the limits of individual machines (compute power, memory, bandwidth), increasingly the solution is to process the data in parallel on many machines.
 This course focuses on the fundamentals of scaling computation to handle common data analytics tasks.
 You will learn about basic tasks in collecting, wrangling, and structuring data; programming models for performing certain kinds of computation in a scalable way across many compute nodes; common approaches to converting algorithms to such programming models; standard toolkits for data analysis consisting of a wide variety of primitives; and popular distributed frameworks for analytics tasks such as filtering, graph analysis, clustering, and classification.